NicodemusGurion/nicodemusgurion.github.io/_posts/What blood fractions can Jehovah’s witnesses take?.md

 # Biblical principles to consider

-> _Leviticus 17:11 — For the life of the flesh is in the blood…_
+> Leviticus 17:11 — For the life of the flesh is in the blood…

 Blood is truly life giving, and as you can see from this brief overview.
-The Watchtower says [“There was only one use of blood that God ever approved, namely, for sacrifice](https://wol.jw.org/en/wol/d/r1/lp-e/1200000774)“, but as you have seen, God has even created us to automatically transfuse blood to our offspring, so apparently the Watchtower is jumping to false conclusions.
+The Watchtower says [“There was only one use of blood that God ever approved, namely, for sacrifice](https://wol.jw.org/en/wol/d/r1/lp-e/1200000774)“, but as you have seen, God has even created us to automatically transfuse blood to our offspring, so apparently the Watchtower is drawing a false conclusions.
 Their previous, more strict view of blood fractions has already cost the lives of thousands of brothers and sisters.
-Some day you may give your life for a policy that they may change a day later.
-This kind of frivolous deaths for religious reasons is no different than the human sacrifices to Molech that Jehovah condemns over and over again.
+Some day you may give your life for a policy that they may change the next day.
+This kind of needless deaths for religious reasons is no different than human sacrifices.
+Is Jehovah like Molech, Baal or the other gods who were pleased in human sacrifices?

 But notice that the Bible only ever prohibits the **eating** of blood, so using it’s components for medical purposes would be in line with the principles we learn in Matthew 12:10–12:

 > _Matthew 12:10–12_ — _and look! there was a man with a withered hand!
 So they asked him, “Is it lawful to cure on the Sabbath?” so that they might accuse him.
 11 He said to them: “If you have one sheep and that sheep falls into a pit on the Sabbath, is there a man among you who will not grab hold of it and lift it out?
 12 How much more valuable is a man than a sheep!
 So it is lawful to do a fine thing on the Sabbath.”_